BonsaiDen/substrat/README.md

     See the [Tasks](#tasks) section for more details.

+- `sourceMaps`: `Boolean(true)`

+    Whether or not to generate source maps for CSS and JavaScript files when performing compression or concatenating tasks.

 - `depends`: *Array[Array[Pattern, Pattern|Array[Patterns]]...]*

     A array containing arrays of patterns which specify which files should be